datacamp-content-public/courses-anomaly-detection-in-python/slides/chapter_1_d91f4543e9bba8946b450fbc3beaa543.md

 `@script`
-I'm going to assume that you have these packages installed, pandas and matplotlib.
+I'm going to assume that you have these packages installed, pandas, numpy and matplotlib.
 As you can see here, a quick boxplot shows outliers to this feature, "Perimeter Mean."
 We're looking at one dimension of a much larger dataset.
 Also this these may be outliers but in comparison to their relation with other data points, we may not see them as distinctly or anomalous.

 ---